 The names, affiliations, and contact information of all presenters

-The goal, content, and main takeaways of your session; and
+The goal, content, and main takeaways of your session (abstract – this will not be published, but is for proposal reviewers to read); and

 A short description of your session (50-60 words), which will appear in both the online and the printed conference program.